langurmonkey/website-source/content/blog/2021/git-bisect.md

 type = "post"
 +++

 When I started using git as my VCS I skimmed the docs and `git-bisect` caught my eye.
-I got acquainted with it rather quickly and have been using it rather heavily ever since. [`git-bisect`](https://git-scm.com/docs/git-bisect) is a little handy git sub-command typically used to quickly narrow down the commit where a bug was introduced in a code base.
+I got acquainted with it rather quickly and have been using it regularly ever since. [`git-bisect`](https://git-scm.com/docs/git-bisect) is a little handy git sub-command typically used to quickly narrow down the commit where a bug was introduced in a code base.
 It uses a simple binary search tree algorithm (BST) to test out different revisions by parting the remaining search space in *half*.

 <!--more-->